-einem Gott" or "Nun bitten wir den Heiligen Geist" ("We now implore God the Holy Ghost") - Pulpit Office (Our Father, Gospel, Sermon, prayers, Our Father, and Votum) - Hymn - Verba - Distribution (Distribution hymns are sung) - Salutation and Post-Communion Collect - Benediction.
+Beginning in 1642 Bishop Joachim Jheringius was able to achieve some small measure of liturgical uniformity, and in 1673 Bishop Pfeiff stated that he was attempting to build upon it and to establish a greater degree of liturgical uniformity by authorizing the use of a common liturgy.
+His Divine Service proceeded as follows: Hymn and Procession of Penitents who had previously confessed before the pastor - Absolution - Gloria in excelsis ("Allein Gott in der Höh' sei Ehr") - Salutation and Collect - Epistle - Hymn - Gospel - Creed followed by "Wir glauben all' an einen Gott" or "We now implore God the Holy Ghost") - Pulpit Office (Our Father, Gospel, Sermon, prayers, Our Father, and Votum) - Hymn - Verba - Distribution (Distribution hymns are sung) - Salutation and Post-Communion Collect - Benediction.
 Despite its meager fare it must be said that this liturgy represented the high point of liturgical expression in the Estonian Church in the post-Reformation period.
 It was not until the imposition of the 1693 Swedish Handbook and other provisions of the 1686 Swedish Church Order that the situation in the Estonian Church was much improved.
-The 1699 Estonian translation of the Swedish Rite brought uniformity in worship to the Estonian speaking congregations.
+The 1699 Estonian translation of the Swedish rite brought uniformity in worship to the Estonian speaking congregations.
 The German speaking Estonian congregations got their German language Agenda in 1708 along with the Livonians.
-There are indications that a new Estonian edition of the Handbook was published in 1763, and a new German edition appeared in 1789.
+There are indications that a new Estonian edition of the Handbook was published in 1763 and a new German edition appeared in 1789.

-A different liturgical development took place on the island of Osel of the coasts of Estonia and Livonia.
+A different liturgical development took place on the island of Ösel (Saaremaa) of the coasts of Estonia and Livonia.
 The collapse of the Livonian Confederation brought the island under Danish control.
 The Danes found the church there to be unreformed; the Roman Mass was still being celebrated in the Arensburg cathedral and likely elsewhere as well.
 In 1561 Danish King Frederik II insisted that the Lutheran Mass of the Church of Denmark must be celebrated, but the Arensburg cathedral chapter replied that they were using the old Apostolic Mass and were waiting for the decisions of the Council of Trent about any reforms which might be necessary.
 The King found this response unsatisfactory.
-His command was irrevocable and the church had to adopt the 1517/1542 Church Order of Denmark-Norway-Iceland.
-28 The liturgy was regulated according to the Altarbook of 1556 and handwritten German translations of its subsequent editions of 1564, 1574, 1580, 1602, and 1611.
+His command was irrevocable and the church had to adopt the 1537/1542 Church Order of Denmark-Norway-Iceland.
+The liturgy was regulated according to the Altarbook of 1556 and handwritten German translations of its subsequent editions of 1564, 1574, 1580, 1602 and 1611.
 Control of Ösel passed to Sweden as a result of the terms of the Peace of Brömsebro of 1645.
-The Church of Ösel was now annexed to the Church of Estonia, and Bishop Theringius required that the Estonian liturgy must be used, although in fact there was at that time no high degree of worship uniformity in Estonia.39 The Öselian nobles were not satisfied with this decision and the church administration proposed by Bishop [heringius, They wanted a completely separate Church of Ösel with its own consistory and its own superintendent.
+The Church of Ösel was now annexed to the Church of Estonia and Bishop Jheringius required that the Estonian liturgy must be used, although in fact there was at that time no high degree of worship uniformity in Estonia.
+The Öselian nobles were not satisfied with this decision and the church administration proposed by Bishop Jheringius.
+They wanted a completely separate Church of Ösel with its own consistory and its own superintendent.
 Their request that the Swedish crown approve this arrangement was granted in 1650.
-The newly constituted Church of Osel, with its own 1650 Church Order, decided that it would order its worship according to the Riga liturgical rites and ceremonies as found in the German edition of the 1615 Riga Hymnal and Samson's Agenda.30
+The newly constituted Church of Ösel, with its own 1650 Church Order, decided that it would order its worship according to the Riga liturgical rites and ceremonies as found in the German edition of the 1615 Riga Hymnal and Samson's Agenda.